neuralinterfaces/commoners/docs/why.md

 ## The Solution
 With a basic knowledge of HTML, CSS, and JavaScript, **anyone can write cross-platform applications** with Commoners.

- Commoners serves as a **fully-stocked laboratory for application development**.
-It provides a consistent development workflow across all platforms, allowing you to focus on what matters: your application.
+By providing a consistent development workflow across platforms, Commoners allows you to focus on what matters: your unique application logic.

+Commoners is built around the complementary approaches of [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement) and [graceful degradation](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation), ensuring that your application will work on any platform, regardless of its capabilities.

+We've dubbed our approach **platform enhancement**, allowing you to create multi-page static sites that work across all major platforms.

+While Commoner is best characterized as a rapid prototyping tool for research software, I'm using Commoners for commercial products at [Universal Brain](https://universal-brain.com/).
+And you can too!

 ## The Alternatives
 Sometimes Commoners will not be the best solution for your project.
 Here are some alternatives to consider: